 - TREES - Notice must be given to the LPA before works are carried out to any tree in the conservation area.
 It is also an OFFENCE to carry out works to a tree in a conservation area without notifying the LPA or to carry out the works where consent has been refused.
 The Offence can be tried by a Magistrates Court or in a Crown Court and, as with the demolition of an unlisted building, the court will take into account any financial gain that as accrued or is likely to accrue as a result of the offence.
 Works to trees includes pruning, crown lifting/reductions/thinning and tree felling.
 You must give the Council 6 weeks’ notice of such works.
 The Conservation Area designation automatically confers blanket protection to every tree within its parameters.
 A tree in this instance is defined as anything with a stem diameter over 75mm when measured at a height of 1.5 metres above the ground.
 This does not apply to hedges in the Conservation Area.
 A person wishing to carry out works to a tree (as defined above) must send the LPA a notice of his or her intention to do so.
 This is referred to as a Section 211 Notice, and its purpose is to allow the LPA to evaluate the trees and respond, if necessary, with a Tree Preservation Order (TPO) to prevent the work or control the extent of the works.
 Section 211 Notices can be submitted in writing but it is recommended that you use the Planning Portal online application form.
 Guidance on carry out works to trees in a conservation area can be found on the Planning Portal.

 - PERMITTED DEVELOPMENT - Certain works that can be carried out to private residential properties without planning permission (known as permitted development rights) are somewhat reduced.
-Those permitted development rights affected are listed in this document.
+Those permitted development rights affected are set out in the Article 4 Direction section below.
 Full details on permitted development rights are set out in the General Permitted Development Order.
-You can be find links to this on the Planning Portal.

 - UPKEEP OF THE AREA - The provisions for ensuring the repair or upkeep of listed buildings can be applied to conservation area buildings (S.48-54).
 There are a range of measures that the LPA can use when historic buildings or land in a conservation area has fallen into a poor state of repair or is being deliberately neglected.
 Urgent Works Notices (S.54) can secure emergency or immediate repairs to those buildings or parts of buildings which are unoccupied.
 If the building is unlisted then agreement of the Secretary of State is required.
 A Repairs Notice (S.48) can only be served on a listed building and can secure much more extensive repairs, but the LPA must be prepared to exercise powers of compulsory purchase should the owner not co-operate.
 Under its general planning powers the LPA can serve a Section 215 Notice (Town and Country Planning Act 1990) on the owner or occupier where the building or land is adversely affecting the amenity of the area and can require them to clean up the building or site.